 To add some flavour, sprinkle over some grated dark chocolate, and freeze-dried raspberries for a sweet indulgence, or try peppering with a tsp of smoked paprika for a warming, spicy treat.

 Warm apple pie is a British winter favourite.
-But for those of trying to eat a little healthier, the high calorie and fat content in your traditional pie-crust spells disaster.
+But for those of trying to eat a little healthier, the high calorie and fat content in your traditional pie-crust spell disaster.
 But what’s to say you can’t indulge in those same flavours, without the sky-high calorie content.
-This baked apples recipe does just that.
+This baked apple recipe does just that.

 How to make them: Simply peel and thinly slice a couple of good-quality cooking apples and pop in the oven until browned.
 When they’re done, take them out, sprinkle with some cinnamon, and serve up with a good dollop of natural yoghurt.
 All the flavour, and just a fraction of the calories!

 If your cravings tend to be more savoury than sweet, then these kale chips make a tasty alternative to your usual bagged crisps.

 How to make them: Wash and dry one bag of prepped kale.
 Remove any of the very thick stalks, and scatter the leaves in a single layer on a baking sheet.
 Spritz or drizzle lightly with olive oil (or any flavoured oils if you prefer).
 Next, sprinkle with some sea salt or black pepper to your taste preferences.
 Finally, pop into the oven at 190 degrees C, for around 7-10 minutes until crisp.
 Keep an eye out though, as kale can quickly burn and turn bitter!